 Your decision about the serving style of wedding reception food will affect the flow, timing, portions, and guest options for your big day—so it’s an important decision.

-Here are the different serving styles for wedding reception food, and their pros and cons.
-Our team at Metropol Banquet Hall has listed these options from the most traditional to the least, keeping in mind that all of these styles are currently very popular in 2019.
+Here are the different serving styles for wedding food, and their pros and cons.
+Our team at Metropol Banquet Hall has listed these options from the most traditional to the least, keeping in mind that all of these styles are currently very popular in 2022.

-Possibly the most traditional and popular wedding reception food serving style is “plated” or “table” service.
+Possibly the most traditional and popular way to serve your wedding reception menu is “plated” or “table” service.
 These terms mean the same thing, and this style is when your guests have pre-selected their choice of entrée via their RSVP cards, the chef makes each individual plate, and then servers bring the plates directly to the table.

-This option is well-associated with weddings because it feels very fancy.
+This option is well-associated with weddings because it feels very high-class.
 Guests don’t “order” at the reception, but they get exactly what they want because they pre-selected it.
 They don’t have to stand up and go get their meals; they get to remain seated and comfortable.
-Each plate will be served hot, fresh, and on time.
+Each plated meal will be served hot, fresh, and on time.

 Plate/table service is also good for a wedding budget because the caterer will know the exact amount of food to make for each guest.
 This means no excess cost for food.
 400 guests = 400 plates.
 No guesswork.